masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

 author: Carl Mäsak
 created: 2015-04-10T20:28:59+02:00
 ---
 I used to consider Perl 6 heredocs a clear-cut symptom of second-system syndrome: taking a useful feature and weighing it down with extravagant bells and whistles until it cannot move.
-I read the specification for them and would think, leave good enough alone.
+I read the specification for them and would think, leave well enough alone.
 Don't fix it if it ain't broken.

 Since nowadays I've done a complete reversal on that opinion, and really love Perl 6's heredocs, I thought I would write my take on them.